Skip to Content

 Has Walmart Canceled Overnight Parking Nationwide?

-According to a Reddit thread posted in late August 2021, a user shared:
+According to a Reddit thread, a user shared:

 “Hi, the managers of my local Walmart are going around to the RVs in their lot and telling everyone that Walmart has changed it’s policy nationwide and will no longer allow overnight parking.